Elvis-Munene/myPersonalPortfolio/README.md

 ***
 *git clone:git@github.com:Elvis-Munene/myPersonalPortfolio.git
 *unzip the file.
-*use a broser to open the file.
+*use a browser to open the file.

 # Live Link
 https://elvis-munene.github.io/myPersonalPortfolio/